Happy Birthday baby Mae!

 They put me back into a bed and put my legs in stirrups.
 Stirrups DO NOT ASSIST GRAVITY.

 Why, WHY didn’t anybody help me.
 Why was a young mother in labor, that was able to move, put back in bed and into stirrups.
 I will never know.
-I think it was just the doctor’s way of doing things. , (which she was back in the room by this time).
-It was a joke!
+I think it was just the doctor’s way of doing things.
+(She was back in the room by this time.)
+Was this a joke?
 I felt completely alone.
 There were no words, only frustration and rage that I held inside of my body.

 I tried to push that BIG baby out.
 My stamina lasted about an hour.
 The nurses did a shift change during that time.
 The new nurse on shift kept doing her paperwork on the computer.
-She was a DAMN rule follower too.
+I was so angry at her.
+She was more attentive to that DAMN computer then the sweating human in front of her.

 My mom was there, she sat in the corner, maybe a little stunned.
 I think it was hard for her to watch, and she wanted to give me privacy.
 I can’t even describe the lack of human connection.
 Still, ten years later, there are NO words to describe how surreal.